 Karna’s action had two reactions, a good one and a bad one.
 This never means you should stop taking action.
 What this tells us is one should always take decisions not just with their feelings but also their intellect to get a happy & fulfilled life.

 Remember, every opportunity is a new beginning, and start again with trust in God.

-Happiness is about sharing and forgiving, building relationships and much more.
-These three keys are not everything you need to live a good life; you must figure few things out by yourself.
+Happiness is about sharing and forgiving, building relationships, and much more.
+These three keys are not everything you need to live a good life; you must figure a few things out by yourself.